-There are four sets of a-d questions to test students' knowledge of religious teachings and beliefs, as well as their ability to evaluate and analyse different religious, secular and humanist perspectives.
+There are four sets of a-d questions in each paper, to test students' knowledge of religious teachings and beliefs, as well as their ability to evaluate and analyse different religious, secular and humanist perspectives.

 There are two examinations, both 1 hr 45 minutes.